 - 13.1.
 Each candidate shall be required to show a form of identification and his SAICA examination admission letter, which contains his examination number, at the examination centre.
 A South African identity document or a South African driver's licence is acceptable as identification for South African nationals.
 A valid passport is only acceptable for non-South African nationals. - 13.2.
 At each examination session each candidate shall sign the attendance register provided at the particular examination centre. - 13.3.
 Any case where a person presents himself for a paper but is not the candidate whose application for that particular examination was accepted by SAICA, is considered to be misconduct with regard to both the person who presented himself and the candidate whose application for the examination was accepted by SAICA, and shall be dealt with in accordance with the provisions of regulation 14. - 13.4.
 SAICA allocates a unique examination number to every candidate for every examination to be written, and each candidate shall be advised by e-mail of his examination number before the date set for the examination.
 This number must be used exclusively by that candidate for purposes of the examination. - 13.5.
-Each candidate shall write his examination number on the front of each answer book as well as on each page in the blocks printed on the pages for this purpose.
+Each candidate will be provided with labels with their unique examination number to be placed on the front of each answer book.
+Refer to invigilator instructions on the day of the examination to understand the process in this regard.
+In absence of the labels, examination number must be written on the front of each answer.
+Candidates must write their exam number on the front of all additional writing paper supplied.